Filters - filter design and filtering

 source

-grpdelay(fliter, w)
+grpdelay(filter::FilterCoefficients{:z}, w)

-Group delay of a digital 'filter' at normalized frequency or frequencies 'w' in radians/sample.
+Group delay of a digital filter at normalized frequency or frequencies w in radians/sample.

 source